jsbenjamins/gazecode/README.md

   mobile eye-tracking data.
 Currently Pupil Labs, Pupil Labs Invisible, Pupil Labs Neon, SMI, Positive Science and Tobii Pro Glasses 2 & 3 data are supported.
-The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (adaptation of Hooge and Camps, 2013, Frontiers in Psychology, 4,
-  996) and offers a simple to use interface to browse through and categorise the detected fixations.
+The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (either an adaptation of Hooge and Camps, 2013, Frontiers in Psychology, 4, 996 or Hessels et al., 2020, Attention, Perception & Psychophysics, 82, 2482) and offers a simple to use interface to browse through and categorise the detected fixations.
 This version is integrated with [GlassesViewer](https://github.com/dcnieho/GlassesViewer) to enable directly opening Tobii Pro Glasses 2 and 3 recordings as stored on the recording